connetos/sdrop-collector/README.md

 This repository contains information related to sDrop.

-wireshark-plugin contain wireshark plugin to display the export information of sDrop.
+- wireshark-plugin contain wireshark plugin to display the export information of sDrop.
+- collector contain a simple present of dropped packets base on grafana.

 Now sDrop uses xml to encap the information of the dropped packet, below is an example.